artem-oppermann/DCGAN/README.md

 The model was trained on about 200.000 images of celebrities (http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
 Here are some cropped image examples from the dataset:<br/><br/>

 While the model is training on the original images, it generates samples at the same time.
-Here are some samples generated after 100, 500, 2500 and 5000 training iterations: <br/><br/>
+Below are some samples generated after 100, 500, 2500 and 5000 training iterations.
+The training time until the 5000th iteration took about 1 hour on a GTX 760.
+To generate photorealistic samples more powerfull graphic cards is required as well as much longer training time (>24 h). <br/><br/>
 ![alt text](https://github.com/artem-oppermann/DCGAN/blob/master/Celeb_faces/original%20samples/0.jpg)
 ![alt text](https://github.com/artem-oppermann/DCGAN/blob/master/Celeb_faces/original%20samples/1.jpg)
 ![alt text](https://github.com/artem-oppermann/DCGAN/blob/master/Celeb_faces/original%20samples/2.jpg)